-1. Moisten the contact pads of the strap and wear the strap - when the straps gets contact to your body it is automatically switched on not already added automatically)
+1. Moisten the contact pads of the strap and wear the strap - when the straps gets contact to your body it is automatically switched on

 2. Activate Bluetooth on your smartphone (e.g. by using the Comm Manager, depending on which device you own)